Ana-Niko-byte/tag-track/README.md

 - Press Enter - you now have a cloned version of your github repository.

 # Future Development

+### API Currency Conversions
+Since the API crashed, I've had to remove some core logic from the application.
+It is my intention to re-encorporate it back into the application following course completion.
+The original code as it is from this commit message has been forked into a private repository for reference at a later stage.

+Integrate more accurate Currency Conversions - when comparing forex-python rates with those from a quick google search, there appears to be a mismatch averaging around 20 units.
+I would like to incorporate some sort of API to handle this conversion for more accurate, real-time results.

-- Overview Sheet:
+### Overview Sheet
 It is my intention to develop the overview sheet to log all expenses for one month in the same currency.
 As things stand, only the category that gets an expense logged to it in a different currency is updated, whereas the entire month sheet gets it's values converted.

-- API Currency Conversions
-Integrate more accurate Currency Conversions - when comparing forex-python rates with those from a quick google search, there appears to be a mismatch averaging around 20 units.
-I would like to incorporate some sort of API to handle this conversion for more accurate, real-time results.
+This functionality was being developed when the currency conversion API crashed.

 # Credits
 - [Currencies](https://pypi.org/project/currencies/) (Research and two lines of logic).